Notes on Model Context Protocol

 MCP uses a client-server design where applications can connect to multiple resources.

 The MCP host is the program that’s going to access the MCP servers.
 This might be Claude Desktop, Cursor, Windsurf, or any other application that supports MCP.
-(LLM + MCP Client)
+Any application implementing the MCP protocol to allow connections to MCP servers is a host.

 On this host, you’re going to run one or multiple MCP clients - each client will maintain a relationship to a single MCP server.
 When the host starts up, each client will connect to an MCP server.
 See https://www.pulsemcp.com/clients